InfoSecWarrior/Linux-Essentials/Directory-Structure-of-Linux.md

 - **Relevance for Pentesters**:
   - May contain sensitive information in temporary files.
   - Misconfigured permissions could allow unauthorized access to system processes.

+Certainly!
+Here's an explanation of the `pwd` command in a similar format:

+---

+## 17. `pwd` (Print Working Directory)

+- **What It Is**: The `pwd` command is used to display the full path of the current directory you're in within the filesystem.
+It stands for "Print Working Directory."

+- **Purpose**: Helps users identify their current location in the filesystem, especially when navigating through different directories in the terminal.

+- **How It Works**: When you run `pwd`, it outputs the absolute path of the directory you're currently working in, starting from the root directory `/`.

+- **Examples**:
+  - After running `pwd` in the `/home/user/Documents` directory, you might see:
+    ```
+    /home/user/Documents
+    ```
+  - Running `pwd` in `/etc/nginx` might return:
+    ```
+    /etc/nginx
+    ```

+- **Relevance for Users**:
+  - Helps you understand where you are in the file system and aids navigation.
+  - Useful when performing tasks like finding or creating files in the current directory.
+  - Can assist in scripting by providing the current directory's full path.

 ---